matkijahenkilo/tsih-robo/README.md

 # tsih-robo

+Tsih-Robo is a discord bot chosen to be written in Lua because the language shares the same color as her hair.
+Tsih-robo was made using [Discordia](https://github.com/SinisterRectus/discordia) API.

-It's just a fun project I always wanted to create and also my first programming project ever!
-Tsih-Robo at first was made for fun/entertainment porpuses, but after a long time studying and managing to program my primary objective into her, I decided to leave the cosmetics functions in her code~
+It's just a fun project I always wanted to create but ended up wanting to maintain, and also my first programming project ever!

+Inicially she was made for fun/entertainment porpuses, but after a long time studying and managing to program my primary objective into her, I decided to leave the cosmetics functions in her code~

-Tsih's **primary function** is to fill the gap of badly embeded links on discord for websites links like Pixiv, Pawoo, Baraag, Exhentai and etc. Pretty much what [SaucyBot](https://github.com/Sn0wCrack/saucybot-discord) does, but with more websites and a flexible list for adding more websites as you see fit, but only websites that are compatible with [gallery-dl](https://github.com/mikf/gallery-dl).
+Tsih's **primary function** is to fill the gap of badly embeded links on discord for websites links like Pixiv, Pawoo, Baraag, Exhentai and etc using [gallery-dl](https://github.com/mikf/gallery-dl).
+Pretty much what [SaucyBot](https://github.com/Sn0wCrack/saucybot-discord) does, but with more websites that you can insert into a table as you see fit, but only websites that are compatible with [gallery-dl](https://github.com/mikf/gallery-dl).

 I wanted to make her act canonically as she would act in one of the games she's in, but I'm kinda bad at this. w